 Late last summer Hurricane Harvey relentlessly terrorized Houston for days.
 Scores endured harrowing danger and loss, and thousands more rose to rescue them and help them recover.
 Nearly a year later, some untold stories come to the surface.
-Photos by Matt Diehl
+By Joe Holley

 In an extraordinary new book, Hurricane Season, the Houston Chronicle’s Joe Holley details the last months of 2017, when two unprecedented, epic courses of events gripped the region.
 Holley covers the onslaught of Harvey and the city’s “Houston Strong” response — and the Astros’ drive to World Series glory, which was inspired by the strength and resilience of Houstonians through the ordeal.
 Here, in an exclusive excerpt, the Pulitzer-nominated journalist goes back to the middle of the watery disaster, as Harvey’s heroes meet their destiny.